DPO-4019 JRC : SELFIE Self-reflection on Effective Learning by Fostering Innovation through Educational technologies

 More information on SELFIE can be found on the project's website, which also includes a 2' introductory video, at schools-go-digital

-The Digital Education Action Plan, where SELFIE is one of the proposed actions (p.
-6), can be found at digital-education-action-plan.pdf
+The Digital Education Action Plan, where SELFIE for Teachers is one of the proposed actions, can be found at Digital Education Action Plan 2021-2027.

 Apart from this Privacy Statement, a short note on the data protection and data use will also be available to the participants on the above-mentioned website.
 In case of doubt, please check the version in English.